Octoberfest7/Inline-Execute-PE/README.md

 ### peconfig
 peconfig is used to configure options pertaining to how Inline-Execute-PE functions.
 The two current options that may be altered are:

 1. Timeout.
 This dictates how long perun will wait for the PE to complete execution before terminating it.
 This exists as a safeguard in the event that incorrect arguments are given to a PE that cause it to never return/finish execution.
-This setting is 60 seconds by default but may be modified to accomodate longer-running PE's.
+This setting is 60 seconds by default but may be modified to accommodate longer-running PE's.
 2. UnloadLibraries.
 This option controls whether peunload will try to free DLL's from the Beacon process that were loaded by the PE.
 This is set to TRUE by default.
 Some PE's cause issues when DLL's are unloaded from the Beacon process and can cause Beacon to crash, in which case it is better to leave all DLL's loaded by the PE in the Beacon process.
 This has been observed when using powershell.exe (perhaps due to it loading the .Net CLR into the Beacon process).

 ### pebroadcast